Reforming waste management

 The potential for a mass balance reporting system was introduced in section 5.1 of the discussion paper.
 The EPA has used this feedback to propose how a detailed new reporting system could operate.

-Submissions received will be used to help inform finalisation of the system for consideration by the state government and the subsequent presentation of regulations to amend the Environment Protection Regulations 2009 to Parliament.
+Subsequently, a mass balance reporting voluntary pilot together with discussions with additional facilities is being undertaken to help finalise practical consideration.
+The submissions and the pilot will be used to help inform finalisation of the system for consideration by the state government and the subsequent presentation of regulations to amend the Environment Protection Regulations 2009 to Parliament.

 Introduction of an amended manner of collection of levy at landfills